Corvusoft/restq/documentation/DESIGN.md

 ## Class Diagrams

 All class definitions with the system strictly adhere to the [Opaque Pointer](https://en.wikipedia.org/wiki/Opaque_pointer) idioms.
+However this level of detail in the follow suite of class diagrams is ommited for clarity.

 ### Byte/Bytes